afreeorange/bock/README.md

 gulp serve
 ```

 Connect to `localhost:3000` for BrowserSync awesomeness.
+The Google Analytics token is set via an env var called `GA_TOKEN`

 ### UI Router